ibnesayeed/repo-attrs/README.md

 ## Inputs

-Many attributes are extracted from a range of Git history `$tail..$head`.
+Many attributes are extracted from the range of Git history `$tail..$head`.

 ### `head`